Dynamical self-stabilization of the Mott insulator: Time evolution of the density and entanglement entropy of out-of-equilibrium cold fermion gases: Entanglement and TDDFT

+where $e(n,U)$ is the per-site ground-state energy.
+In order to evaluate this expression in the present case we use a parameterization of $e(n,U)$ introduced in \cite{lsoc}, according to which

+and where $\beta$ is determined from the exact energy density of the 1D homogeneous Hubbard model at half-filling, i.e. $-\frac{2\beta}{\pi}\sin(\frac{\pi}{\beta})=-4\int_0^\infty dx \frac{J_0(x)J_1(x)}{[x(1+ exp(Ux/2)]}$.
+In the present spatially inhomogeneous case, we evaluate the per-site entropy in terms of the spatially varying per-site density, $n_i$, which amounts to making a local-density approximation to the entanglement \cite{francacapelle}.
+The inhomogeneous density profile itself is obtained from the adiabatic local-density approximation (ALDA) to the time-dependent lattice-density-functional theory \cite{verdozzi}, using the same parameterization of the Bethe-Ansatz solution \cite{lsoc}, but solving the time-dependent (TD) Kohn-Sham equations \cite{rg84} on the lattice \cite{verdozzi} instead of the stationary ones \cite{gsn}.

-The ground-state density profile of the Hamiltonian $\hat{H}_0$ is extracted using the Bethe-Ansatz (BA) local-density approximation (LDA) \cite{lsoc} to lattice-density-functional theory \cite{gsn}.
-From the ground state we generate the time evolution within Time-Dependent Density-Functional Theory (TDDFT)\cite{rg84}.
-We use the lattice version of TDDFT, introduced in \cite{verdozzi} for the spin-independent case, which makes use of a spin-compensated, adiabatic BA-LDA (A-BALDA).
-Finally, the TD entropy profile is generated by means of the entropy LDA \cite{francacapelle}, again using an adiabatic description (i.e. the TD entropy functional depends locally in time and space on the TD density).
-These static and TD LDA-like approaches for the Hubbard model are described in detail in the original references, where they have been tested and benchmarked against exact diagonalization, density-matrix renormalization and quantum Monte Carlo calculations.
-Such comparisons show that these LDA-like schemes have an accuracy of the order of a few percent for energies, particle densities and entropies.
-Their very favorable computational cost allows one to study systems of hundreds of sites for any boundary condition, even in the absence of simplifying symmetries.
+These static and TD LDA-like approaches for the Hubbard model are described in more detail in \cite{lsoc,verdozzi,mottepl,francacapelle}, where they have been tested and benchmarked against exact diagonalization, density-matrix renormalization and quantum Monte Carlo calculations and shown to attain an accuracy of the order of a few percent for energies, particle densities and entropies.
+Their favorable computational cost permits time-resolved studies of systems of hundreds of sites for any boundary condition, even in the absence of simplifying symmetries.